amandamartin-dev/spine-scraper/README.md

 # spine-scraper
-This is a python script to utilize ocr and the spacy model to extract artist and album names from images into a csv
+This is a python script to utilize ocr to extract artist and album names from images into a csv

 ## Required imports